-Web Browser SafetyWeb browsers such as Edge, Chrome, and Safari give your teen access to the Internet.
+Web browsers such as Edge, Chrome, and Safari give your teen access to the Internet.
 They will use that access to watch videos, listen to music, read celebrity gossip or check their social media accounts.
 Search engines like Google and Bing make a seemingly endless stream of information available in a matter of seconds.
 Enabling the parental control settings on your teen’s web browser gives you the ability to block any websites or information that you find unacceptable.

 Now that you know where they’re going online and who they may be chatting with, turn your focus to their social media activity.
 Being a teenager and using social media go hand in hand, almost like a rite of passage.
 Social media serves as a communication lifeline for teens as it keeps them in constant contact with friends.

 Reduce irritability and impulsivity.

 TRY BRILLIA TODAY

 You also need to create a set of non-negotiable rules.
 Inform your teen that they are never to share personal information online or in their social media accounts.
 Frequently check the browser history on their phone or other devices that access the Internet.
 Maintain access to all of their online accounts – social media included — and check these periodically to ensure they remain safe.
 Set a parental control on each of their devices that prevent them from downloading apps or making online purchases without your approval.